 A primary function of state parks is to inform and educate park visitors about the natural and cultural resources located at these sites.
 Thanks to funding provided by Bluebonnet license plate sales, visitors to Franklin Mountains, Falcon, Atlanta and Goliad state parks will see new exhibits installed detailing subjects such as the geology and history of the sites.
 Big Bend Ranch and Kickapoo Caverns will have new roadside exhibits installed as these sites prepare to become fully operational parks.
 Visitors to Caprock Canyons State Park will be able to learn about the state bison herd, while Caddo Lake State Park will have a new exhibit that will travel to schools and other venues to teach citizens about the unique resources of this northeast Texas site.

-Leading the effort to educate the public of the important contributions to Texas history made by military unit staffed by African-Americans known as Buffalo Soldiers, as well as black and Hispanic cowboys, native Americans and other minorities that have often been overlooked, the Buffalo Soldiers program brings history alive to thousands of park visitors and school children each year.
-Portraying historical figures, TPWD staff and volunteers show the roots of the multi-cultural society that make Texas unique.
+TPWD staff and volunteers are leading the effort to educate the public of the important contributions to Texas history made by military units staffed by African-Americans during the period of 1867-1948.
+The Buffalo Soldiers program brings history to life with stories, costumes and tools to thousands of park visitors and school children each year.
+Sales of the Camping and Bluebonnet license plates help support the Buffalo Soldier Program, and demonstrate the roots of the multi-cultural society that make Texas unique.

 State Parks are the repository of countless historic artifacts of Texas history.
 Bluebonnet plate funds will preserve artifacts found during recent investigations at the San Jacinto battleground.
 Locating and protecting archeological sites at Garner State Park will ensure that information about the park's prehistoric residents is gathered before it is lost forever.
 Other preservation projects include the conservation of original Civilian Conservation Corps planning documents and the historic Behrens cabin at Lyndon B. Johnson State Park and Historic Site.